abstractFlo/atlas-docs/installation/vanilla-template.md

 ### **Retail**

 This folder contains all your ready to use resources like maps, cars, weapons and so on.
 The build process will copy all this files inside your **BUILD\_DIR\_RETAIL** and respects your created folder structure inside.
-You can prevent some resources for copying by adding an underscore prefix.
+You can prevent resources from copying by adding an underscore prefix.

 ```bash
 + yourMap // copy to resources/yourMap